austings/PlaidML-demo/README.md

 # PlaidML-demo
-determining how to enable Tensorflow and Keras with AMD gpu using PlaidML
+determining how to enable Tensorflow and Keras with AMD gpu using PlaidML.
+Tensorflow is unavailable on Radeon graphics cards so I tried using this.